 - Short flight from Austin – just a hour and half direct flight!

-With that said, here’s my Mexico City travel guide to the top things to do and restaurants to eat at in the Coyocan, La Condesa, Roma, and Centro Historico neighborhoods.
+With that said, here’s my Mexico City travel guide to the best things to do in Mexico City and restaurants to eat at in the Coyocan, La Condesa, Roma, and Centro Historico neighborhoods.

 MEXICO CITY AIRPORT

 Mexico City is a short hour and half direct flight from Austin on Aeromexico and flights usually aren’t more than $350!